vivshaw/vivshaw.github.io/_posts/blog/2017-02-03-robot-brain-scala.md

 }
 ```

 OK, now we just need to load our CSV and process it.
 We want a list of tuples where one element of the tuple is the image data, and the other is the label.
+We'll take advantage of Scala's fluent function chaining to do this cleanly in one go.
 We can do our test/train split here while we're at it.

 ```scala
 import scala.io.Source